tzolov/calcite-sql-rewriter/sql-rewriter-springboot-example/README.md

 ```bash
 java -jar target/sql-rewriter-springboot-example-0.0.1-SNAPSHOT.jar
 ```
-You will see out put like this:
+You should see an output like this:
 ```bash
 : --- CREATE depts_journal table ---
 : --- INSERT in depts table ---